Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Introduction

 \subsection{Previous Work}

-The link distance is a very natural metric and simple to describe.
+The ordinary link distance is a very natural metric and simple to describe.
 Initially, the interest was motivated by the potential robotics applications (i.e., having some kind of robot with wheels for which moving in a straight line is easy, but making turns is costly in time or energy).
-Since then, it has attracted a lot of attention from a theoretical perspective.
+Since then, it has attracted a lot of attention from a theoretical point of view.

 Indeed, many problems that are easy under the $L_1$ or Euclidean metric turn out to be more challenging under the link distance.
-For example, computing the shortest path between two points in a polygonal domain can be done in $O(n\log n)$ time for both Euclidean~\cite{DBLP:journals/siamcomp/HershbergerS99} and $L_1$ metrics~\cite{ref:MitchellAn89,ref:MitchellL192}.
-However, even approximating the same under the link distance is 3-SUM hard~\cite{DBLP:journals/comgeo/MitchellPS14}, and thus it is unlikely that a significantly subquadratic-time algorithm is possible.
+For example, the shortest path between two points in a polygonal domain of combinatorial complexity $n$ can be found in $O(n\log n)$ time for both Euclidean~\cite{DBLP:journals/siamcomp/HershbergerS99} and $L_1$ metrics~\cite{ref:MitchellAn89,ref:MitchellL192}.
+However, even approximating the shortest path within a factor of $(2-\epsilon)$ under the link distance is 3-SUM hard~\cite{DBLP:journals/comgeo/MitchellPS14}, and thus it is unlikely that a significantly subquadratic-time algorithm is possible.
+Recently the bit complexity of this problem was studied~\cite{DBLP:journals/jocg/KostitsynaLPS17} and it was shown that sometimes $\Omega(n\log{n})$ bits is required to represent coordinates of some vertices of the optimal path.

-Computing the diameter and radius is no exception: when considering simple polygons (i.e., polygons without holes) of $n$ vertices, the diameter and center can be found in linear time for both Euclidean~\cite{DBLP:journals/dcg/AhnBBCKO16,DBLP:journals/siamcomp/HershbergerS97} and $L_1$ metrics~\cite{DBLP:journals/comgeo/BaeKOW15}.
-However, the best known algorithms for the link distance run in $O(n\log n)$ time~\cite{DBLP:journals/dcg/DjidjevLS92,DBLP:journals/trob/Suri90}.
+The problem of computing the diameter and radius is no exception to this rule: when polygons are simple (i.e., they do not have holes) and have $n$ vertices, the diameter and center can be found in linear time for both Euclidean~\cite{DBLP:journals/dcg/AhnBBCKO16,DBLP:journals/siamcomp/HershbergerS97} and $L_1$ metrics~\cite{DBLP:journals/comgeo/BaeKOW15}.
+However, the best known algorithm for the link distance runs in $O(n\log n)$ time~\cite{DBLP:journals/dcg/DjidjevLS92,DBLP:journals/jcss/Suri89}.
 Lowering the running times or proving the impossibility of this is a longstanding open problem in the field.
-The only partial answer to this question was given by Nilsson and Schuierer~\cite{DBLP:conf/cga/NilssonS91,DBLP:journals/comgeo/NilssonS96}; they showed that the diameter and center can be found in linear time when we are only allowed to use rectilinear paths.
+The only partial answer to this question was given by Nilsson and Schuierer~\cite{DBLP:conf/cga/NilssonS91,DBLP:journals/comgeo/NilssonS96}; they showed that the diameter and center can be found in linear time under the rectilinear link distance (i.e., when we are only allowed to use rectilinear paths).

+We focus on polygons with holes.
+The addition of holes to the domain introduces significant difficulties to the problem.
+For example, the diameter and radius under the rectilinear link distance can be uniquely realized by points in the interior of a polygonal domain (see Figure~\ref{fig:diam-not-vertices}).
+Hence, it does not suffice to determine the distance only between every pair of vertices of the domain.
+Other strange situations can happen, such as the diameter and radius being arbitrarily close (see e.g. Figure~\ref{fig:diam_radius}).